Need help urgently from a police officer?

 Take our Peer Education Course, UBE 110, and become a Nationally Certified Health & Wellness Peer Educator.

 Request a Bystander Intervention Training for your club, organization, or area, or attend our next scheduled training.

 On-campus emergencies and crime prevention, 24/7

-A confidential resource who can help you with every step that you decide to take
+A confidential resource who can inform you of your options and support you with every step that you decide to take

 University at Buffalo